MetaMask/snaps/packages/snaps-cli/README.md

 - Type: `string`
 - Default: `.`

 The root directory.
-This should be the directory that contains the snap manifest, and the `dist` directory.
+This should be the directory that contains the Snap manifest, and the `dist` directory.
 This will be served by the development server.